Chart Color Schemes

 Ermington has a typical household mix, with a lower-than-average median household size

-Family households constitute 75.7% of all households, consisting of 41.5% couples with children, 21.0% couples without children, and 12.1% single parent families.
-Non-family households comprise the remaining 24.3%, with lone person households at 21.8% and group households making up 2.5% of the total.
+Family households account for 75.7% of all households, including 41.5% couples with children, 21.0% couples without children, and 12.1% single parent families.
+Non-family households constitute the remaining 24.3%, with lone person households at 21.8% and group households making up 2.5%.
 The median household size is 2.8 people, which is smaller than the Greater Sydney average of 2.9.

 Frequently Asked Questions - Households